 This area of GEARS programming focuses on pre-doctoral, dissertation, and post-doctoral fellowship and grant applications.
 Topics include preparing your application materials, what specific committees may be looking for, and how to best market yourself for particular opportunities.

 In addition to our seminars and workshops, the Graduate Division maintains a library of successful grant fellowship applications written by other UC Merced graduate students.
 Take advantage of this great resource as you begin the process of putting your own applications together.
-Just stop by our offices (SSB 310) from 8 am to 5 pm Monday through Friday — no appointment necessary.
+The library is located in our Graduate Resource Center (SSB217) and is available for viewing during walk-in hours or by appointment.
+Please visit the Graduate Resource Center webpage for the most current information.

 For even more help with preparing your grant or fellowship application, you can check out the helpful resources on this page.